spoonbobo/talkact/README.md

 - `agent`: Master agent that performs planning and executions
 - `openai`: LLM agents with strong foundation knowledge
 - `rag`: Agents to answer queries with growing knowledge base
+- `summarizer`: Agent to summarize the plan execution

 ## MCP Servers Available